Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 3. The FHIR version (`StructureDefinition.fhirVersion`): this document is specifically aimed at FHIR R4, meaning this element will be fixed on 4.x.
 4. The version of the underlying data model (CBB).

 Regarding points 1 and 2: Healthdata.be uses the package level as the main versioning mechanism.
 As a result, the conformance resources within the package are not individually versioned; they should be regarded as a consistent set.
-To identify the package version a conformance resource, its version number MAY be set to the package version.
+To identify the package version of a conformance resource, its version number MAY be set to the package version.

 Regarding point 4: the life cycle of the underlying data model is not reflected directly in the version number of the conformance resources, but a change in de the underlying data could result in a change in one or more of the conformance resources.
-In this case, the normal SemVer rules will determine what happens; if some of the conformance resources need to be changed in a backwards-compatible way, a new patch release of the package should be made.
-If major functionality is added, a new minor version of the package should be released, etc. When a new version of the underlying data model reflects a fundamental change, the choice can be made to create a new package under a different name rather than a new version.
+In this case, the normal SemVer rules will determine what happens, as described in [CBB versioning](#Versioning-CBB).
+When a new version of the underlying data model reflects a fundamental change, the choice can be made to create a new package under a different name rather than a new version.

 Version updates of conformance resources normally do not affect their canonical URI.
 Any resource that references another resource normally does so without a version indicator (uri|version).
 Instead, this is handled at the package level; reference targets either reside within the same package or in a versioned package that has been added as a dependency.

 ## Changelog of changes to zibs and zib-profiles<a name="changelog"></a>
 Because a technical dependency on the base zibs and zib-profiles is not possible, another method for keeping a tight connection is required because the goal is to keep them as aligned as possible.
 Therefore, every CBB logical model and profile will have an accompanying documentation file that contains a changelog/differential to the zib or zib-profile.
 The documentation file has the same name as the CBB profile and ends with `.doc.md`.
 For example `HdBe-Patient.xml` <-> `HdBe-Patient.doc.md`.
 This changelog comes in handy when the CBB and CBB profiles need to be updated based on a higher version of the zibs.
 The changelog is used to determine what to incorporate/merge when comparing the CBB to a higher version of the zib using any diff tool.